Nonprofit Attorney

 Do I need a lawyer to start a nonprofit in California?

-Technically no, but the IRS application process, California registration requirements, and governance document requirements are complex enough that most nonprofits formed without legal counsel have structural problems that surface later.
-Delina advises founders to engage legal counsel before filing, not after the IRS sends a rejection or a board dispute reveals that the bylaws don't cover what they thought they covered.
+Technically no, but forming a nonprofit is a multi-jurisdictional formation, not a single filing, and the IRS recognition process, the California charitable-trust registration, the public support analysis, and the governance documents are complex enough that most nonprofits formed without counsel have structural problems that surface later.
+Delina advises founders to engage legal counsel before filing, not after the IRS sends a rejection or a board dispute reveals that the bylaws don’t cover what they thought they covered.

 What are the ongoing legal requirements for a California nonprofit?

-California nonprofits must file a biennial Statement of Information with the Secretary of State, register annually with the Attorney General's Registry of Charitable Trusts, maintain required governance documents, and hold board meetings as specified in the bylaws.
-Federal requirements include annual Form 990 filing.
+California nonprofits must file a biennial Statement of Information with the Secretary of State, register annually with the Attorney General’s Registry of Charitable Trusts, maintain the required governance documents, and hold board meetings as specified in the bylaws.
+Federal requirements include the annual information-return filing, with the long-form filing above the asset and gross-receipts thresholds, the streamlined filing for smaller organizations, and the postcard filing for the smallest.
 These requirements begin immediately after formation, not years later.

 How do I apply for a 501c3?